 10. Lenovo Yoga C930 4K UHD Touch-Screen Laptop

 The coolest design feature here is how the hinge itself has been transformed into a speaker, but there's also a convenient holder for your stylus built into the body and a slider to block your webcam when it's not in use.
 And that's not even talking about hardware.
-The performance here is on par with plenty of laptops in its price range, and it sports a surprisingly strong battery life all things considered.
+The performance here is on par with plenty of laptops in its price range, and it sports a surprisingly strong battery life, all things considered.

 4K Laptops Buyer’s Guide

 We’ve already written a lot of guides about laptops, and you can feel free to check out our more comprehensive guides if you need a thorough analysis of all the specs and features you should be paying attention to.
-But in this guide, we’ll turn special attention towards helping you understand exactly what a 4K display offers and what sort of use cases 4K is best suited to.
+But in this guide, we’ll pay special attention to helping you understand exactly what a 4K display offers and what sort of use cases 4K is best suited to.